SciML/NeuralPDE.jl/docs/src/solvers/pinns.md

     - `loss_functions`: the body of loss function, which is created using  `build_loss_function`,
     - `train_sets`: training sets,
     - `strategy`: training strategy,
     - `τ`: normalizing coefficient for loss function.
-If `τ` is nothing, then it is automatically set.
+If `τ` is nothing, then it is automatically set to `1/n` where `n` is the number of points checked in the loss function.

 - `get_phi(chain)`: return function for trial solution.